 The most recent consultation in 2020 showed that overwhelmingly, residents value the inclusion of lap swimming, warm water exercise, water play and learn-to-swim areas in the proposed facility, as well as indoor and outdoor sports courts.

-Council will now explore options that prioritise and balance all of these elements, which will include a comparative feasibility analysis of two options - a 50m lap pool with wellbeing features and a 25m lap pool with wellbeing features – by July 2021.
+Council will now explore options that prioritise and balance all of these elements, which will include a comparative feasibility analysis of two options - a 50m lap pool with wellbeing features and a 25m lap pool with wellbeing features.
+The results will be presented to Council in October 2021.
 This will provide the evidence required for a comprehensive business case to be developed that balances costs with community health and wellbeing needs.

 We understand residents are eager to get construction of this facility underway.
 When planning for a multi-million-dollar facility like this it’s critical that we get the concept right and that it’s reflective of best-practice leisure principles and community health needs, while also ensuring it has local economic benefit.